Money

 What’s the best Hospital cover in Australia?

-The following health insurers have performed strongly for Hospital cover, based on the most recent State of the Health Funds Report from the Commonwealth Ombudsman.
+The following health insurers have performed strongly for Hospital cover, based on the most recent State of the Health Funds Report from the Commonwealth Ombudsman (released in March 2026).
 These comparisons focus on open membership funds, which are available for anyone to join.
-This information is not a recommendation.
-Always read the Product Disclosure Statement (PDS) and other policy documents to determine if a policy suits your needs.

 Best Hospital cover for member retention